ikapadata/pykapa/README.md

 # 2. Run Python Script

-Firstly you must create an environment for the form so it will run uninterrupted and doesn't time out.
+If you running the script on a terminal it is advised to create a tmux environments.
+So, you can run multiple scripts for multiple forms -it useful for big projects.
 Create a new **tmux** session.
-The following example shows a new **tmux** session called `abalobi_individual` .
+The following example shows a new **tmux** session called _new_session_name_ .

-    $ tmux new -s abalobi_individual
+    $ tmux new -s new_session_name

 After creating a session for your form navigate to the folder containing the python script and run it as follows.